Alvisckw/Bayes_ARP_Abarth1/README.md

 # Applied Research Proejct - Abarth
-This is the GitHub repository of my contribution to the Applied Research Project (ARP) - Abarth 1.
+This is the GitHub repository for my contribution to the Applied Research Project (ARP) - Abarth 1.

 The ARP is part of the requirements for the award of the MSc Business Analytics at Bayes Business School in 2022/23 academic year.